wickworks/witchdice/README.md

 ###### TECHNICAL ######

-- don't do the monster-processing client-side.
-Just do it myself and include the resulting data file as a json

 - validation for damage number inputs
 - Firbase-side validate room/person name; must be length X & are only letters

 - Auth system: conference-room rules.
   If you're the first to show up to a room, it's yours.